Wilbur Smith: Influences

 As a child, Smith enjoyed reading Biggles books and Just William (1922), as well as the works of John Buchan, C. S. Forester and H. Rider Haggard.
 Other authors he admired include Lawrence Durrell, Robert Graves, Ernest Hemingway and John Steinbeck.

 "I always think I am from the 17th century", said Smith.
 "I have no interest in technology, or to rush, rush, rush through life.
 I like to take time to smell the roses and the buffalo dung."

-He says he has tried to live by the advice of Charles Pick, his first publisher:
+He said he has tried to live by the advice of Charles Pick, his first publisher:

 He said, "Write only about those things you know well."
 Since then I have written only about Africa...
 He said, "Do not write for your publishers or for your imagined readers.
 Write only for yourself."
 This was something that I had learned for myself.
 Charles merely confirmed it for me.
 Now, when I sit down to write the first page of a novel, I never give a thought to who will eventually read it.
 He said, "Don't talk about your books with anybody, even me, until they are written."
 Until it is written a book is merely smoke on the wind.
 It can be blown away by a careless word.
 I write my books while other aspiring authors are talking theirs away.
 He said, "Dedicate yourself to your calling, but read widely and look at the world around you, travel and live your life to the full, so that you will always have something fresh to write about."
 It was advice I have taken very much to heart.
 I have made it part of my personal philosophy.
 When it is time to play, I play very hard.
 I travel and hunt and scuba dive and climb mountains and try to follow the advice of Rudyard Kipling; "Fill the unforgiving minute with sixty seconds' worth of distance run."
 When it is time to write, I write with all my heart and all my mind.